mikecybersec/SOC-Compass/docs/soc_compass.rst

 The following features are planned for future releases:

 - **PostgreSQL Database** - Enterprise-grade database support for enhanced data persistence, backup, and multi-device synchronization
-- **Docker Deployment** - Containerized deployment option for easier installation and deployment in enterprise environments
+- **Docker Deployment** - Containerised deployment option for easier installation and deployment in enterprise environments
 - **Cloud Storage Integration** - Optional cloud-based storage for data backup and cross-device access
 - **Multi-User Support** - Team collaboration features with role-based access control